-High blood pressure – or hypertension – is a very common medical condition.
+High blood pressure - or hypertension - is a very common medical condition.
 In fact, it affects more than 25% of all adults in the UK.
 However, the signs of high blood pressure can be frustratingly difficult to spot.
-As many as 5.7 million adults in the UK are living with undiagnosed hypertension, according to a 2018 report by the British Heart Foundation.
+As many as 4 million adults in the UK are living with undiagnosed hypertension.
 This condition can pose a serious risk to health, which is why the NHS recommends that all adults have their blood pressure checked at least every five years.
-In today’s article, we’ll be discussing treatment for hypertension and sharing our top tips for those with the condition.
+In today's article, we'll be discussing treatment for hypertension and sharing our top tips for those with the condition.

 Treatment for Hypertension (High Blood Pressure)

 There are several ways to combat high blood pressure, from lifestyle changes to medication.
 You should have a discussion with your GP before making any significant changes to your diet or daily routine, and only ever take medication that a doctor has prescribed to you.
 You can also click here to read more about the causes of hypertension.

 If you have had a diagnosis of hypertension, your doctor will advise you to make some healthy changes to your lifestyle.
 If your blood pressure is consistently at a particularly high level, they may also offer you medication.

 There are a few simple changes you can make to your diet in order to relieve high blood pressure.
 One of the easiest things to do is cut down on salt and consume less than 6 grams per day.
 This is roughly equal to a teaspoonful.
 Some of the saltiest foods to avoid include bacon, some ready meals, soy sauce, anchovies, and smoked meat and fish.
 Instead of these salty foods, you should try to eat plenty of fresh fruits and vegetables as part of a balanced diet.
 You should also avoid adding salt to your food at the table, since lots of foods already contain high levels of salt.